Kyrgyz people: Autosomal DNA

 A 2011 study of autosomal ancestry found that East Eurasian ancestry is predominant in most Kyrgyz living in Kyrgyzstan.
 East Eurasian ancestry makes up roughly two-thirds with exceptions of Kyrgyz living in Tajikistan and the western areas of Kyrgyzstan, where it forms only half.
 A 2022 study found that Kyrgyz people derive most of their ancestry from Northern East Asian sources.
 Kyrgyz from China were found to have more West Eurasian-like ancestry than the Kyrgyz from Kyrgyzstan.
 The Kyrgyz are inferred to derive most of their ancestry from "Neolithic, Bronze, and Iron Age populations from northern China and Mongolia" (59.3–69.8%), suggesting "genetic continuity" with them.
 Their West Eurasian-like ancestry (24.9–37.5%) is represented by a combination of Bronze Age Western Steppe Herders and "Iranian Farmer-related" ancestries (BMAC).
 They also harbor minor ancestry associated with the earliest Tarim mummies (3.2–5.3%).

 A 2023 study analyzed the genome of 70 Kyrgyz individuals from Southern Xinjiang (SXJK).
 The authors found that the SXJK samples display genetic heterogenity and form two clusters along a 'Turkic cline', which stretched from East Asians at the one end to "Indo-Europeans" at the other end.
 The main cluster had 63.3–83.3% Ancient Northeast Asian ancestry, with the remainder ancestry being derived from West Eurasian (Western Steppe Herders) and Tarim_EMBA-like sources, and displayed high genetic affinity to Kazakhs and contemporary Kyrgyz from Kyrgyzstan.
 The secondary cluster had 47.2–55.6% Ancient Northeast Asian ancestry and higher West Eurasian ancestry, particularly via additional BMAC-related admixture (9.1–27.8%), and clustered closer to modern Uyghurs.
+A 2025 study stated that there were more genetic similarities between Kyrgyz from Kyrgyzstan and Xinjiang than between northern and southern Han Chinese, with Kyrgyz from Xinjiang being modeled as a mixture of East Asian (41.7%), Siberian (25.6%), West Eurasian (25.2%) and South Asian (7.6%) ancestries.
+Kyrgyz from Xinjiang are also closely related to other Central Asians such as Uyghurs, Kazakhs and Hazaras but have less West Eurasian and South Asian ancestry than Uyghurs especially.